 Service on the other party can be formally completed using a process-server or friend willing to hand your spouse the paperwork.
 Alternatively, your spouse can voluntary accept service of the divorce paperwork by signing a Notice and Acknowledgment of Receipt.
 Either way, proof of the service must be filed with the court by completing a Proof of Service FL-115.
-It is the proof of service that formally informs the court the starting date of the time clock which establishes the earliest date of termination of marriage.
+It is the proof of service that formally informs the court the starting date of the time clock which establishes the earliest date of termination of the marriage.

 If you are divorcing a missing spouse, you must make a good faith effort to find him or her first.
 This may necessitate you conducting your own search such as checking telephone directories, contacting relatives and/or friends, checking tax records, voter registration, etc. Some courts may need a formal investigative report showing efforts to find the other party.
 This type of report can be obtained hiring an investigative service to try to find your spouse.
 An investigative service can cost about $100.00 or more.

-After thorough investigation, if no address can be found for service on the other spouse, you can apply to the court to serve your spouse by publication and/or posting using form FL-980.
+After a thorough investigation, if no address can be found for service on the other spouse, you can apply to the court to serve your spouse by publication and/or posting using form FL-980.
 Posting is typically allowed in divorce cases where the court has granted a fee waiver of the court filing fee.
 If the court grants the request for publication, notice of the divorce proceedings must be published by a legal newspaper for four successive weeks, with at least five days between successive publications.
-Using this method, service is considered completed on the 28th day after FIRST date of publication.
+Using this method, service is considered completed on the 28th day after the FIRST date of publication.
 The defendant has 30 days after the 28th day of the first publication date within which to respond (Gov. Code Section 6064).
-If service is accomplished by posting at courthouse, service by posting is considered completed at the end of the 30th day after the first date the summons and complaint are posted.
+If service is accomplished by posting at the courthouse, service by posting is considered completed at the end of the 30th day after the first date the summons and complaint are posted.

 California requires the petitioner and/or both parties to show and exchange financial information.
 Although these disclosures are not filed with the court, the exchange of this information is required under California statutes.
-Failure to properly comply with this statute could be reason for the court to set aside a Judgment down the road should one of the parties bring this failure to the court’s attention.
+Failure to properly comply with this statute could be a reason for the court to set aside a Judgment down the road should one of the parties bring this failure to the court’s attention.

-Proper completion and exchange of the mandatory disclosures is extremely important.
-California law requires that two exchanges of information take place during the divorce process; however the parties can mutually agree to waive the second and final disclosure requirement.
+Proper completion and exchange of the mandatory disclosures are extremely important.
+California law requires that two exchanges of information take place during the divorce process; however, the parties can mutually agree to waive the second and final disclosure requirement.
 Under no circumstances can the parties agree to waive the statutory requirement of the preliminary disclosures.
 The exchange of the preliminary disclosure documents including the Declaration of Disclosure FL-140, Schedule of Assets and Debts FL-142 and Income and Expense Declaration FL-150 is required under California law.
 These documents identify all community and separate property and debt.
 The Petitioner must always complete the Preliminary Disclosure documents.
 If there is a signed Marital Settlement Agreement, both parties must complete the Preliminary Disclosure documents.
 California law requires these disclosures be completed within 60 days after Service.

 If the parties agree, the Marital Settlement Agreement is the document that sets forth all the issues that are being resolved through the divorce process.
 It allows the divorce to go ahead to a final judgment without the parties appearing before a Judge.

 Most uncontested divorce proceedings are completed with the parties signing a marital settlement agreement.
-The marital settlement agreement is the formal document that attaches to and becomes part of the final Judgment of Dissolution.
+The marital settlement agreement is the formal document that attaches to and becomes part of the Final Judgment of Dissolution.
 The agreement should address all issues surrounding the parties’ marriage and their agreed-upon resolution.
-Matters of child custody, visitation and support; spousal support, retirement division, and other division of property and debt should be clearly identified and resolved in the marital settlement agreement.
+Matters of child custody, visitation and support; spousal support, retirement division, and other division of property and debt should be identified and resolved in the marital settlement agreement.
 This document will be the “go to” document for the court should the parties later have a dispute about their intentions and should be as clear and concise as possible.

 If the parties do not sign a Marital Settlement agreement and the other spouse does not file a Response, the paperwork is a little more complicated.
 Instead of attaching a Marital Settlement Agreement to the Judgment, the court will need more attachments to the Judgment which address these specific issues surrounding the marriage and the proposed resolution of them.